VocTech Seed 2017 Projects

 Mobile training and support for field workers - Agylia, CM Group Ltd

-The project will test a new approach, pushing patient’s details from an online Care Diary system to a learning platform which will select and deliver appropriate, bite sized training modules to care workers in advance of their visit to the service user.
+The project is testing a new approach, pushing patient’s details from an online Care Diary system to a learning platform which will select and deliver appropriate, bite sized training modules to care workers in advance of their visit to the service user.
 It aims to provide personalised, task related just-in-time training and job aids to field workers via apps on mobile devices (smartphones and tablets).
-Training can be online/offline and used as preparatory training and onsite job aids, using Agylia app based technology.
-This will enable workers to download content and access it off-line if they have unreliable internet access when working away from base.
-The content will be in the form of easy to use, short (2-4 minutes) video and animation based learning modules which have been created in a form optimised for mobile use.
+Training can be online/ offline and used as preparatory training and onsite job aid, using Agylia app- based technology.
+This will enable workers to download content and access it off-line – which will be useful if they have unreliable internet access when working away from their base.
+The content will be in the form of easy to use, short (2-4 minutes) video and animation-based learning modules which have been created in a form optimised for mobile use.
 This will provide practical, relevant, accessible and educationally effective field support at low cost to large numbers of workers across multiple sectors.

 Training in AR - Blippar

 Case studies elsewhere in the education sector show that learning through AR is engaging, immersive and interesting and can enable providers to better connect with disengaged and disconnected users.
-This project aims to demonstrate its potential to the UK VET market in the form of an effective, streamlined learning framework in augmented reality for vocational trainers and providers.
+This project aims to demonstrating its potential to the UK VET market in the form of an effective, streamlined learning framework in augmented reality for vocational trainers and providers.
 The framework will be designed and tested to ensure that the tool is effective and ensures high levels of retention and engagement, working in partnership with vocational training providers.
-Content from the partners would be plugged into this AR template and is to be ready for learners to use.
+Content from the partners would be plugged into this AR template and is ready to be used by learners.
 By using Blippar’s template, all the different media and learning materials used to teach learners can be centralised into one place.
 The template can also be personalised and made specific to the intended learners.
 By offering a customisable AR template, the project offers the potential for AR content authoring.